 Some people may not always know why they’re having cognitive, emotional and/or social difficulties.
-The extent of impairment can be established in certain cases through medical experts and other experts in order to show that such symptoms and difficulties are related to a traumatic brain injury.
+The extent of impairment can be established in certain cases through medical experts and other experts in order to show that such symptoms and difficulties are related to a TBI.

-To win a traumatic brain injury case and receive money damages, you need to establish liability first –that the other person and/or parties caused the harm.
-Establishing this is fact specific on a case by case basis.
-Basically you need to show that the Defendants failed to act in a reasonable manner and that their failure to do so caused the harm to the injured person.
-There are also situations where a Defendant intentionally causes the harm.
+To win an injury case and receive money damages in Los Angeles, you need to establish liability first –that the other person and/or parties caused the harm.
+Establishing this is fact-specific on a case-by-case basis.
+Basically, you need to show that the Defendants failed to act in a reasonable manner and that their failure to do so caused harm to the injured person.
+There are also situations where a Defendant intentionally causes harm.

-The process has similarities to an adult that has suffered a traumatic brain injury in the sense that there needs to be appropriate medical treatment and expert evaluation and testing done to help establish the limitations and harms sustained to the brain and the functions that the person is no longer able to perform.
+The process has similarities to an adult that has suffered an injury in the sense that there needs to be appropriate medical treatment and expert evaluation and testing done to help establish the limitations and harms sustained from the blow to the head and the functions that the person is no longer able to perform.

 If someone is experiencing symptoms that are consistent with a traumatic brain injury, then they definitely need to seek out appropriate medical treatment as soon as possible.

-Also, of course, if the trauma or event that is causing these problems was from an incident caused by someone else’s wrongful or negligent conduct, then I would always recommend the injured person talk to an attorney to see if they have a viable claim.
+Also, of course, if the trauma or event that is causing these problems was from an incident caused by someone else’s wrongful or negligent conduct, then we would always recommend the injured person talk to our Los Angeles brain injury attorney team to see if they have a viable claim.

 They can range from mild and/or moderate to severe.
 It just depends on the nature of the trauma and the event that caused the trauma.

-I should add that even a so-called mild traumatic brain injury can still result in cognitive and behavioral issues that can really impact someone’s life.
+It should be noted that even a so-called mild traumatic brain injury can still result in cognitive and behavioral issues that can really impact someone’s life.